alexwlchan/alexwlchan.net/src/_drafts/getting-the-tint-colour-from-an-image-with-python-and-k-means.md

-## Idea 1: Find the most common colour in an image
+## Find the most common colour in an image?

 My first thought was to try a very simple approach: tally all the colours used in the image, and pick the colour that appears most often.